michaelsippel/giecs/README.md

 ### About
 My low-level-lisp-vm for compiling and scripting.

-If you are interested and want to collaborate or find bugs, open a pull request or write an email to <micha@infinitycoding.de>.
+If you are interested and want to collaborate or find bugs, open an issue/pull request or write an email to <micha@infinitycoding.de>.

 * [Bug List](/doku/bugs.md)
 * [Todo](/doku/todo.md)